-So basically any gun made in or before 1898, replicas thereof, anything that uses “a primitive ignition system”, or that uses ammunition that is no longer commercially available is considered an antique.
-Now that we know what an antique is, we can delve into what makes them so attractive.
+So basically any firearm made in or before 1898, replicas thereof, anything that uses “a primitive ignition system”, or that uses ammunition that is no longer commercially available is considered an antique gun.
+Now that we know the legal definition of antique gun, we can delve into what makes them so attractive.

-This should come as a no-brainer, but antique guns have history.
+This should come as a no-brainer, but an antique gun often carries an intriguing history.
 Maybe a particular antique was used in a certain military conflict.
 Maybe it had an innovative design.
 Maybe that innovation changed the course of events surrounding it.
 Maybe the model, or a specific firearm, may have been used someone historically significant.
 The best part is, that’s only half the history of the gun!

 No waiting period.
 No background checks.
 No ATF paperwork.
-Heck, in Illinois you don’t even need a FOID card to purchase an antique.
-If you purchase an antique firearm at, say, a Rock Island Auction Company auction, you can walk out with it the very same day.
-You can pay cash and leave because they are viewed as collectibles and not as usable weapons.
+Heck, in Illinois you don’t even need a FOID card to purchase an antique gun.
+If you purchase an antique gun at, say, a Rock Island Auction Company auction, you can walk out with it the very same day.
+You can pay cash and leave because an antique gun is viewed as a collectible and not as a usable weapon.

 As you can see, there’s a lot more to antiques than most people realize.
 They have two separate histories, each of which is fascinating in its own right, while enjoying numerous privileges and protections under current Federal law.
-We have over 1,500 firearms in our June 2013 Regional Auction that can be classified as antiques!
 Take a look in our online catalog and find the ones that’ll have a place in your collection.
 After all, there’s no paperwork!